The Garnet Pledge for Faculty and Staff

-- Employees must clean and sanitize personal work spaces, including computer equipment, using sanitizing materials as outlined in the Purchasing Guidelines.
+- Employees must clean and sanitize personal work spaces, including computer equipment, using sanitizing materials as outlined in the purchasing guidelines.

-- Employees must sanitize surfaces, shared printers and devices, and other office equipment before and after each use.
+- Employees must sanitize shared surfaces, printers and devices, and other office equipment before and after each use.

 - Employees should avoid sharing office supplies.
 If supplies must be shared, they must be sanitized before being shared with a co-worker.
 Sanitizing wipes and other supplies will be provided by the College and should be ordered by the relevant department head.

 - Employees are expected to contribute to a culture that promotes healthy behaviors.
 This includes a willingness to accept requests and feedback from others.
-We know that at one time or another, we may each forget to put our masks back on after exiting a solely occupied room, or we may forget to remain 6’ apart when we’re excited to see old friends and co-workers.
+We know that at one time or another, we may each forget to put our masks back on after exiting a solely occupied room, or we may forget to remain 6 feet apart when we’re excited to see old friends and co-workers.
 It does not signal impoliteness to remind one another kindly when we forget, and each of us will need to welcome those reminders with gratitude and graciousness when they are directed at us.

 Good Hygiene Practice

 - Hands must be washed regularly throughout the day for at least 20 seconds with warm water and soap, especially before eating and particularly when applying or removing PPE.

 - Cough and sneeze into the inside of your elbow, and wash your hands promptly.

 - Avoid touching your eyes, nose, and mouth.